-We are a one to two form entry school, with the capacity for two classes per year group from Nursery through to Year 6.
+We are a single form entry school, with the capacity for one class per year group from Nursery through to Year 6.

 The school’s main building is a 3 story Victorian stone building which has been internally modernised and refurbished over the years to accommodate the school’s needs.
 Classes from Reception through to Year 6, as well as the school’s offices, the Learning Zone, the Ground Floor Hall, the First Floor Hall, a kitchen and a roof garden are situated within this building, which also offers direct access to the large outdoor playground.

 The section of the building housing the Reception & Nursery classes was recently renovated and modernised in 2012 to include an upstairs classroom, a large, bright and airy open-plan downstairs classroom, dedicated toilet and shower facilities for the children, a secure outdoor playground and a wide variety of multi-sensory play areas.

 Children are taught reading, writing and/or Maths in the morning with other foundation subject lessons (Geography, History, Science, Art, Religious Education, Information and Communications Technology (ICT), Physical Education, Personal, Social, Citizenship & Health Education (PSCHE), and Design & Technology) taught in the afternoon.
 Every class has a dedicated reading corner and white board facilities with a maximum of 28 children in each class.

 Our classes are named after noted scientists to reflect our whole school approach towards encouraging a love of scientific curiosity, enquiry and discovery in all our pupils.